arcadiapage/arcadiapage.github.io/resources.md

 ![](https://64.media.tumblr.com/460e90cbd60d50f37a59236acbd41a19/tumblr_orvdjmknOr1ucpx1qo2_r1_250.gif){: .mx-auto.d-block :}

 ✨This page is a living library that will grow and change over time.
-It will forever be a work in progress...If you notice any broken links, please[email me](mailto:arcadia@arcadiapage.com)so I can fix it!
+It will forever be a work in progress...If you notice any broken links, please [email me](mailto:arcadia@arcadiapage.com) so I can fix it!

 ✨ This page is very different from the [Topics](https://arcadiapage.com/tags/) page on my blog.
 The [Topics](https://arcadiapage.com/tags/) page only lists articles that I've written on specific subjects.
 This library is a curated collection of favorite resources I've discovered across the Internet.
 I only include articles and books I've created if they're relevant to the topic.